 I thank God for Digger & David.
 I don’t know what we would have done if it hadn’t have been for them.Rick Smith | Client

 If you or someone you love was injured or died in a crash with a drunk driver, contact Laborde Earles Injury Lawyers.
 A car accident lawyer will evaluate your case to determine if you have grounds for a claim.
 You may be entitled to compensation for medical bills, lost income, non-economic damages, and punitive damages.

 Our attorneys have a reputation for tough litigation and a strategy for winning substantial settlements and verdicts.
 Call 800-522-6733 today to schedule a free consultation with an injury attorney in Marksville.

 Most drivers know the dangers of getting behind the wheel after consuming alcohol, yet thousands of people make a habit out of driving under the influence.
 In fact, according to the CDC, alcohol contributes to nearly one-third of all traffic deaths in the United States.

 Although some accidents are unavoidable, you can reduce your risk of getting in a drunk-driving crash by learning how to identify and avoid intoxicated motorists.
 Keep your distance from any driver who shows one or more of the following signs of inebriation:

-If you were injured by a drunk, distracted, or negligent motorist in Louisiana, contact Laborde Earles Law Firm.
+If you were injured by a drunk, distracted, or negligent motorist in Louisiana, contact Laborde Earles Injury Lawyers.
 We have recovered more than $200 million for our clients, and we will help you fight for the maximum payout.